-BIOS 5200: Principles of Biostatistics Describe basic concepts of probability, random variation and commonly used statistical probability distributions.
-Apply common statistical methods for inference.
-CHSC 5200: Health Behavior and Risk Reduction Describe how the allocation of social and community factors impacts the understanding of public health problems in urban and immigrant populations and guides community engaged research and practice.
-Identify basic theories, concepts, and models from a range of social and behavioral disciplines that are used in public health research and practice at multiple levels.
-Integrate and synthesize theory, evidence and local knowledge to inform the conceptualization, design and evaluation of health promotion programs in urban and immigrant settings.
-EOHS 5200: Issues in Environmental Health Describe the direct and indirect human, ecological and safety effects of major environmental and occupational agents.
-Specify approaches for assessing, preventing and controlling environmental hazards that pose risks to human health and safety.
-EPID 5200: Principles of Epidemiology Describe a public health problem in terms of magnitude, person, time, and place, contextualized in urban and immigrant landscapes.
-Evaluate the strengths and limitations of epidemiologic studies and reports, and draw appropriate inferences from epidemiologic data.
-HPMG 5206: Introduction to Health Policy and Management Identify the main components and issues of the organization, financing, policy formation, and delivery of healthcare and public health services in the US.
-Describe the legal and ethical bases for public health and health services for improving the health of populations.
+BIOS 5200: Describe basic concepts of probability, random variation and commonly used statistical probability distributions.
+Principles of Apply common statistical methods for inference.
+Biostatistics Describe how the allocation of social and community factors impacts the understanding of public health problems in urban and immigrant CHSC 5200: populations and guides community engaged research and practice.
+Health 2.
+Identify basic theories, concepts, and models from a range of social and behavioral disciplines that are used in public health research and practice Behavior and at multiple levels.
+Risk Integrate and synthesize theory, evidence and local knowledge to inform Reduction the conceptualization, design and evaluation of health promotion programs in urban and immigrant settings.
+EOHS 5200: Describe the direct and indirect human, ecological and safety effects of Issues in major environmental and occupational agents.
+Specify approaches for assessing, preventing and controlling environmental Environmental hazards that pose risks to human health and safety.
+Health EPID 5200: Describe a public health problem in terms of magnitude, person, time, and place, contextualized in urban and immigrant landscapes.
+Principles of Evaluate the strengths and limitations of epidemiologic studies and reports, Epidemiology and draw appropriate inferences from epidemiologic data.
+HPMG 5206: Identify the main components and issues of the organization, financing, Introduction to improving the health of populations.